lysung/SuperM3u8/README.md

 # SuperM3u8
-A m3u8 downloader developed by flutter
+A chrome extension to download m3u8 videos with custom params.